samuelpat/dockerize-not-known-project/README.md

 <br>

 -----
 You may have some comments, doubts or advises.
 Please, feel free to let me know about it.
-Your feedback is very helpful for me.
+Your feedback is very helpful to me.

 If you desire to improve this little docker project or collaborate, fell free about it too.